-The Louisiana Department of Environmental Quality’s Criminal Investigation Section (LDEQ CIS) investigates negligent, knowing or willful violations of Louisiana environmental law that have an adverse impact on our water, land, and air.
-CIS’s Criminal Investigators are P.O.S.T. certified law enforcement officers, with full powers of arrest in Louisiana.
+The Louisiana Department of Environmental Quality’s Criminal Investigation Division (LDEQ CID) investigates negligent, knowing or willful violations of Louisiana environmental law that have an adverse impact on our water, land, and air.
+CID’s Criminal Investigators are P.O.S.T. certified law enforcement officers, with full powers of arrest in Louisiana.

 One of the most common types of criminal complaints investigated is the illegal disposal/dumping of solid waste.
 Illegal disposal/dumping is when a person disposes/dumps garbage, tires, construction/demolition debris, or other wastes at a location other than a DEQ approved landfill.
 The knowing and willful dumping, burning or burying of garbage, construction/demolition debris, used tires, and other wastes on public or private property is a crime regardless of whether the violator owns the land where the activity takes place.